Rules for Pitching at SavvyAuthors

 If you can say yes to all of these statements, you are ready to pitch!

 - My book is finished.
-I’ve not only completed a first draft but I’ve also done a pass or few of edits.
+I’ve not only completed the first draft but I’ve also done a pass or few of edits.

 - I prepared my pitch, practiced it on friends, and I’m ready!